mynaparrot/plugNmeet-docs/docs/intro.md

 ## plugNmeet Cloud

 plugNmeet Cloud is a ready to use hosting solution.
 You won't have to worry about server setup or maintenance.
 We offer a scalable cloud-based solution with a 99.99% SLA.
-You can start with [free for forever](https://www.plugnmeet.cloud/pricing) & can upgrade when necessary.
+You can start with [free package](https://www.plugnmeet.cloud/pricing) & can upgrade when necessary.
 Checkout [plugNmeet cloud solution](https://www.plugnmeet.cloud).

 ## SDKs & Tools